 Regardless of the dimming method used, the control loop determines the average current delivered to the load.
-It does not matter if the load current is DC or pulsed, the converter control loop and output capacitance operate to filter and average the converter output current independently of the actual load current waveform.
+It does not matter if the load current is DC or pulsed as long as the control loop bandwidth is sufficiently lower than the pulsed current frequency.
+The converter control loop and output capacitance operate to filter and average the converter output current independently of the actual load current waveform.

 The dimming PWM and control loop are linked together such that the PWM duty cycle tracks the main control loop reference setpoint.
 If the control loop is set for 50% load, for example, the dimming PWM duty cycle is set for 50%.
 The LED current will be at 100% load for 50% of the time and 0% load for 50% of the time, which averages to the 50% average load setpoint.
 See Figures 7 and 9 for a graphical representation of the relationship between the control loop reference and PWMOUT duty cycle.
-If PWM dimming is used, the control loop bandwidth must be reduced significantly below the PWM dimming frequency.
 It should be noted that the PWMOUT duty cycle is not allowed to go to zero.